JSystemsTech/AppFlow/docs.md

                   <code>   &lt;/div&gt;</code>
                   <code>&lt;/div&gt;</code>
                </pre>
-               <p class="fs-auto-md text-color-light">By default the alert displays in the top right corner of the App element you can position it in different locations by replacinf the "app-alert" class with any of the following classes: </p>
+               <p class="fs-auto-md text-color-light">By default the alert displays in the top right corner of the App element you can position it in different locations by replacing the "app-alert" class with any of the following classes: </p>
                <ul>
                         <li><strong>Top Left Corner </strong>: replace with "app-alert-tl" </li>
                         <li><strong>Top Right Corner </strong>: replace with "app-alert-tr" </li>